desultory/ugrd/readme.md

 ### Hostonly mode

-The `hostonly` boolean is enabled by default and must be set to use the `lsmod` and `lspci` kmod options, as well as `validation` mode.
+The `hostonly` boolean is enabled by default and is required for `validation`.

+`hostonly` mode is also required for most runtime config autodetection, since it's read from the build host.

 It can be forced at runtime with `--hostonly` and disabled with `--no-hostonly`.